asoffer/reflect-this-presentation/cppnow-2023/understandability.md

 NOTES:

-Not every solution needs to be hi-tech.
+* Not every solution needs to be hi-tech.

+* Having someone personally thank me for writing a `static_assert` is an item I did not know was on my bucket list.